Livyatan: Teeth

 All tooth sockets were cylindrical and single-rooted.
 The tooth sockets increased in size from the first to the fourth and then decreased, the fourth being the largest at around 197 mm in diameter in the upper jaws, which is the largest of any known whale species.
-The tooth sockets were smaller in the lower jaw than they were in the upper jaw, and they were circular in shape, except for the front sockets which were more ovular.
+The tooth sockets were smaller in the lower jaw than they were in the upper jaw, and they were circular in shape, except for the front sockets, which were more oval.

 Basin

 The fossil skull of Livyatan had a curved basin, known as the supracranial basin, which was deep and wide.
 Unlike other raptorial sperm whales, but much like in the modern sperm whale, the basin spanned the entire length of the snout, causing the entire skull to be concave on the top rather than creating a snout as seen in Zygophyseter and Acrophyseter.
 The supracranial basin was the deepest and widest over the braincase, and, unlike other raptorial sperm whales, it did not overhang the eye socket.
 It was defined by high walls on the sides.
 The antorbital notches, which are usually slit-like notches on the sides of the skull right before the snout, were inside the basin.
-A slanting crest on the temporal fossa directed towards the back of the skull separated the snout from the rest of the skull, and was defined by a groove starting at the antorbital processes on the cheekbones.
-The basin had two foramina in the front, as opposed to the modern sperm whale which has one foramen on the maxilla, and to the modern dwarf and pygmy sperm whales which have several in the basin.
+A slanting crest on the temporal fossa directed towards the back of the skull separated the snout from the rest of the skull and was defined by a groove starting at the antorbital processes on the cheekbones.
+The basin had two foramina in the front, whereas the modern sperm whale has one foramen on the maxilla, and the modern dwarf and pygmy sperm whales have several in the basin.
 The suture in the basin between the maxilla and the forehead had an interlocking pattern.